joaopedroso/scipbook/docs/intro.rst

      &                         &  2 x    & {}+{} &  4 y   & {}+{} &  8 z     & \; = \; & 80 \\
      &                         &    x,   &       &    y,  &       &    z     & \; \geq \; & 0

 When we use a linear optimization solver, we obtain the solution :math:`x = 29.3333, y = 0, z = 2.66667`.
-This is obviously a strange answer; when animals are being put as food on the shelves splitting is possible, but not when they are alive.
-To solve this model, we need to add conditions to force the variables to have integer values; these are called *integrality constraints*: :math:`x, y, z` must be non-negative integers.
+This is obviously a strange answer.
+Cranes, tortoises and octopuses can be divided when they are lined up as food on the shelves, but not when they are alive.
+To solve this model, we need to add conditions to force the variables to have integer values.
+These are called *integrality constraints*: :math:`x, y, z` must be non-negative integers.
 Linear optimization problems with conditions requiring variables to be integers are called *integer optimization problems*.
 For the puzzle we are solving, thus, the correct model is:

 .. math::